taloc/UPS_billing_analysis/README.md

 # UPS_billing_analysis
-A series of python scripts for UPS billing data analysis
+A standard procedure for analyzing UPS billing data (250 columns csv file)

 ## The purpose of of this repository is to provide a replicable solution for billing analysis using:
 ### - Statistical analysis (advanced excel)